Information on Libraries in Germany

 This page aims to provide a selection of basic information on the German library landscape in English.
 Linking to existing content from various institutions, it will be continuously expanded to cover topics such as the structure of the German library system, current issues, libraries of national importance, library education and opportunities for study trips.

 Due to its history, Germany’s library infrastructure, as its cultural, economic and political set-up in general, is highly devolved.
 This is particularly present in its network of libraries with supra-regional and/or national functions.
-These include a number of State Libraries referring to states much older than today’s Germany, as well as Central Libraries and a National Library located everywhere but in the current capital.
+These include a number of State Libraries referring to states much older than today’s Germany, as well as Central Libraries and a National Library located in Frankfurt am Main and Leipzig, but not in Berlin, the state capital.
 In addition, library work in Germany is supported and promoted by various institutions and organisations.
 A selection follows below.

 - German National Library